bvosk/bvosk.github.io/_posts/2016-07-24-installing-phoenix.md

 $ mix ecto.create
 ```

-This step gave me some trouble.
-I received this output:
+Since I'm new to PostreSQL - and to databases in general - This step gave me some
+trouble.
+I was greeted with this error:

     ** (Mix) The database for Hello.Repo couldn't be created: FATAL
     (invalid_password): password authentication failed for user "postgres"